iGEMCalgary/Bellatrix/README.md

 For a more detailed description of Bellatrix and its utility, please see this page: https://2020.igem.org/Team:Calgary/Bellatrix

 INSTALLATION:
+1. download this folder to your computer
+2. ensure you have pip installed on your OS.
+If not, go to this link for instructions: https://phoenixnap.com/kb/install-pip-windows
-enter the command" pip install -r requirements.txt " into a command window/terminal to install dependencies
+3. enter the command" pip install -r requirements.txt " into a command window/terminal to install dependencies
+4. type python3 Bellatrix.py into your command window and enjoy!